 The majority of T pulses studied (70), and all of the D references, exhibit radially exponentially decaying SOL density and temperature profiles.
-At low collisionality, the SOL profiles have SOL width of $\lambda{n_e} = 10 - 20mm$ in the near SOL region and at high collisionality, this becomes $\approx 2 - 3$ times broader, with both λ{n_e} and λ{T_e} broadened at a similar level.
-This is consistent with previous AUG observations in D plasma [2] [6].
+At low collisionality, the SOL electron density profiles have SOL width of $\lambda{n_e} = 10-20\,\mathrm{mm}$ in the near SOL region and at high collisionality, $v{\mathrm{SOL},e}^ \geqslant 8$.

+This becomes $\approx 2-3$ times broader, with both λ{n_e} and λ{T_e} broadened at a similar level.
+This is consistent with previous AUG observations in D plasma [2, 6].
+When using the same definition of normalised collisionality, the onset collisionality for SOL broadening has similar value for both AUG and JET.

-The other two JET T pulses studied displayed a completely flat density profile with over an order of magnitude broader λ{n_e} and can be identified as exhibiting so-called 'density shoulder formation' [18] [20].
-The SOL temperature profile for these discharges is radially exponentially decaying but has roughly 3 times broader λ{T_e} than other similar discharges.
-Clear filamentary structures are observed when the density shoulder is formed, suggesting a much higher neutral density in the SOL region.
+The other two JET T pulses studied displayed a completely flat density profile with over an order of magnitude broader λ{n_e} and can be identified as exhibiting so-called 'density shoulder formation' [18, 20].
+The SOL temperature profile for these discharges is radially exponentially decaying, but has roughly 3 times broader λ{T_o} than other similar discharges.
+The wall temperature increase is significantly faster than for those discharges without shoulder formation and induces high levels of Be impurities, which are not observed in the other pulses.
+The high levels of Be impurities in these discharges, resulting from the high heat loads on the Be limiters, act as markers, revealing filamentary structures in the SOL region.
 The SOL collisionality of the pulses with density shoulder formation lies within the range of those without density shoulder.
 Increasing collisionality above a certain level will enhance the cross-field transport across the separatrix and broaden the near SOL profiles to a certain level.
-However, it appears insufficient to for 'density shoulder formation' in the SOL as many T pulses at similar and higher collisionality do not exhibit density shoulder formation.
-Additional physics, such as neutral interaction or divertor recycling, must be required as indicated in previous studies by Vianello on TCV and Wynn on JET [25] [26].
+However, it appears insufficient for 'density shoulder formation' in the SOL as many T pulses at similar and higher collisionality do not exhibit density shoulder formation.
+Additional physics, such as neutral interaction or divertor recycling, must be required as indicated in previous studies by Vianello on TCV and Wynn on JET [25, 26].

 Broader SOL profiles, due to the enhanced cross-field transport, provide more particles to ionize the Beam fast neutrals.
-However, re-ionisation in T plasma is associated with higher limiter power loads than D plasma even for plasma with similar SOL collisionality.
-The larger limiter power loads due to re-ionisation observed in the T pulses relative to their D references has been shown to be consistent with the combined effects of the broadening of the SOL profile and beam ion Larmor radius.
-In contrast, the escalated separatrix density and broader SOL width is beneficial for the power exhaust in the divertor by increasing the parallel temperature Page 21 of 25 gradient in the SOL and spreading the head loads to the larger area.
-Thus, JET T H-mode plasma have much cooler divertor target than D plasma at given NBI heating power.
+However, re-ionisation in T plasma is associated with higher limiter power loads than D plasma, even for plasma with similar SOL collisionality.
+The larger limiter power loads, due to re-ionisation observed in the T pulses relative to their D references, has been shown to be consistent with the combined effects of the broadening of the SOL profile and larger beam ion Larmor radius.
+In contrast, the escalated separatrix density and broader SOL width is beneficial for the power exhaust in the divertor by increasing the parallel temperature gradient in the SOL and spreading the head loads to the larger area.
+Thus, JET T H-mode plasma have much lower divertor surface target temperatures than D plasma at given NBI heating power.

 Near identical density profiles can be achieved for T and D plasma with identical gas fuelling and configuration in the Ohmic phase, but, in H-mode soon after applying NBI heating, the core density peaking is reduced in T plasma and more particles accumulate at the pedestal and separatrix region.
-This implies that the difference at the separatrix and SOL between T and D plasma originates from the confined plasma region.
-Higher collisionality increase the opacity at the edge of the confined plasma region and reduces the fuelling efficiency for gas injection and recycling, which further escalates the edge collisionality and eventually changes the SOL profiles.
+This could be due to the isotope effect in particle transport and pedestal physics and the weaker penetration of T beams.
+During the JET T campaign, the gas flow was often increased during H-mode to raise the ELM frequency to flush impurities, this further increases the edge density and collisionality.
+Overall, T pulses have much higher edge density and collisionality than the D-reference pulses.